Easy Vegan Lemon Cake with Cream Cheese Frosting

 - Vanilla extract: to balance the powerful lemon!

-What’s the egg replacement for this eggless lemon cake?
+What’s the egg replacement for this eggless raspberry lemon cake?

 Yes, vegan cake baking means that all cake recipes are eggless, dairy free, and free from any animal products in general.
 However, if you’re not vegan and you’re just looking for an eggless lemon cake, you might be wondering what’s the egg replacement in this recipe!

-For this vegan lemon cake, the applesauce or dairy free yogurt acts as the egg replacement.
-Applesauce is a wonderful vegan ingredient that adds both moisture and structure to a cake.
+For this vegan lemon cake, the dairy free yogurt (or applesauce for certain allergies) acts as the egg replacement.
+Yogurt is a wonderful vegan ingredient that adds both moisture and structure to a cake.
 I personally prefer it over flaxseed, mashed banana, or store bought egg replacement, as I’ve found it really is the best way to keep moisture in cake.

-This is why I exclusively use applesauce in all of my vegan cake recipes and is one ingredient I highly recommend you don’t make a swap for!
+This is why I exclusively use dairy free yogurt in all of my vegan cake recipes and is one ingredient I highly recommend you don’t make a swap for!
 Trust me, you won’t regret it!

-Overview: how to make a vegan lemon cake
+Overview: how to make a vegan raspberry lemon cake

 As per all of my recipes, the full written instructions and measurements of ingredients for this vegan lemon cake recipe are found down below in the recipe card at the end of this post.